 7.9.2.3.
 Have at least a 95 grade in JROTC.
 If the cadet’s grade falls below 95 at any point (once approved for wear of OCPs), they must return to wearing the issued blue uniform.

 7.9.3.
 The ABU/OCP will be cleaned.
-Both the top and bottom may be washed in a regular wash machine.
+Both the top and bottom may be washed in a regular washing machine.

 7.9.3.1.
 ABUs will be worn with a garrison ABU cap or with a plain dark blue American made baseball cap and sage green or coyote brown boots.